ejaku/grgen/engine-net-2/out/README.txt

       tar -xjf GrGenNET.tar.bz2

 For Windows:
-  - Unpack GrGenNET.tar.bz2 to a folder of your choice (referred to as
+  - Unpack GrGenNET.zip to a folder of your choice (referred to as
     <GrGenNETPath> in the following)

   - Either set your computer path environment to include <GrGenNETPath>\bin